phoepsilonix/Manjaro-jp/artifacts/README.en.md

       Now fcitx5 appears as an option instead of fcitx.
 (Officially adopted.)
     - fcitx5
       Adjustments have been made to create a configuration file for KWin so that fcitx5 can be launched from KWin in the KDE environment.
+      (I have prepared a package that only writes the KWin configuration.
+The AUR package `fcitx5-kde-kwin-settings` corresponds to this.)
     - fcitx5-mozc
       If the configuration file does not exist, it will be created with default values set.